mengmwang/organisation-info-search/README.md

-Search organisation information
+Search organisation information online

-Have a list of organisation names
+Using a list of organisation names